Bootstrap Fine-Grained Vision-Language Alignment for Unified Zero-Shot Anomaly Localization: Introduction

-To tackle such issues, we propose a novel framework in Fig. \ref{teaser} for adapting CLIP to zero-shot anomaly localization.
-Briefly, our framework consists of a pretrained CLIP model, a training-free adaptation module, and a test-time adaptation mechanism.
-Two innovations contribute to our \textbf{training-free adaptation (TFA)}.
+To tackle such issues, we propose a novel framework AnoCLIP in Fig. \ref{framework} for adapting CLIP \cite{clip} to zero-shot anomaly localization.
 On one hand, we are concerned with constructing local representations from the pretrained visual model of CLIP.
 Prior studies show that image-level representations usually originate from the global average pooling operation and CLIP shows proper dense prediction via eliminating attention pooling \cite{cam, maskclip, surgery}.
-Inspired by this insight, we extract values from the visual encoder and propose to utilize a novel training-free value-to-value (V-V) attention to compute the local-aware patch tokens.
-On the other hand, as the zero-shot recognition capability of CLIP depends on the quality of textual prompts \cite{clip, winclip}, we hypothesize that fine-grained detection can benefit from a more precise prompt design and propose a unified domain-aware contrastive state prompt template,

-for generating exhaustive prompts.
+Inspired by this insight, we extract values from the visual encoder and propose to utilize a training-free value-to-value (V-V) attention to compute the local-aware patch tokens.
+On the other hand, as the zero-shot recognition capability of CLIP depends on the quality of textual prompts \cite{clip, winclip}, we hypothesize that fine-grained detection can benefit from a more precise prompt design and propose a unified domain-aware contrastive state prompt template, ``\emph{A} \ [\textbf{domain}] \ \emph{photo \ of \ a} \ [\textbf{state}] \ [\textbf{class}]'', for generating exhaustive prompts.
 The contrastive state words enable the model to robustly distinguish between normal and abnormal features, and domain-aware prompts encourage textual tokens to adapt to the visual feature space.
-To further improve the zero-shot generalization ability of CLIP, we propose a novel fast \textbf{test-time adaptation (TTA)} mechanism for anomaly localization.
-Our TTA incorporates a learn-able residual-like adapter to tailor patch tokens obtained from TFA for specific queries.
-By jointly optimized with two discriminative tasks on TFA's pseudo-labels and synthetic noise-corrupted tokens, the proposed adapter greatly improves the performance of zero-shot anomaly localization and leverages a proper trade-off between performance and cost.
-Extensive experiments on MVTecAD \cite{mvtec} and VisA \cite{visa} demonstrate the remarkable superiority of our method under the uniform zero-shot anomaly detection and localization setting.
-We also conduct comprehensive ablation studies to demonstrate the effectiveness of our framework.
+To adapt the visual encoder for downstream domains, we propose a novel fast test-time adaptation (TTA) mechanism for AnoCLIP.
+Our TTA incorporates a learnable residual-like adapter to refine viusal tokens obtained from AnoCLIP for specific queries.
+By jointly optimized with two discriminative tasks on AnoCLIP's pseudo-labels and synthetic noise-corrupted tokens, the proposed adapter greatly improves the performance of zero-shot anomaly localization and leverages a proper trade-off between performance and cost.
+Noticeably, our approach motivates CLIP, a vision-language model for zero-shot image classification, into AnoCLIP for tackling fine-grained anomaly localization.
+In summary, our contributions are listed as follows: \begin{enumerate}

+\item Compared to one-class and multi-class anomaly detection, we aim at the more scalable zero-shot anomaly detection task, and we proposed a novel unified framework AnoCLIP to tackle this issue.